dapphub/keeper/README.md

 To change this, please set the variable `ETH_RPC_URL`.
 Currently, only one Ethereum account (specified by the `ETH_ACCOUNT` variable) can be used.
 This account must be the owner of all the price feeds.
-Of course, you need to your feed IDs before you can publish to them.
-See <https://github.com/nexusdev/feedbase> for more details.

 Each value will be automatically converted into fixed-point notation according to the value of the `type` option for the feed in question.